-Go to portfolio.fsu.edu and create your Portfolio.
+Go to https://career.fsu.edu/portfolio and create your Portfolio.
 No one has access to your Portfolio unless and until you provide them with the link.
 And the access can be "turned off" when you want.
 You can make multiple portfolios, so it's recommended that you create one just for your SDL activity.